AdobeDocs/experience-manager-cloud-service.sv-SE/help/assets/file-format-support.md

 ## Ljudformat {#audio-formats}

-Resurser som en molntjänst ger stöd för XMP-metadataextrahering för ljudformaten AIF, ASF, M4A, MP3, WAV och WMA.
+Assets as a Cloud Service provides XMP metadata extraction support for AIF, ASF, M4A, MP3, WAV, and WMA audio formats.

 >[!MORELIKETHIS]
 >